MYTHO CONSTELLATION

 The Mytho Constellation presents as compulsive talking.
 People in this constellation have a persistent urge to talk.
 They carry on endless monologues and are hard to interrupt.
 They speak rapidly and loudly, particularly when the mania-related conflict is pronounced or when they set on a track provoked, for instance, by a certain subject associated with one of the two conflicts (or both).
 From a biological point of view, the excessive talking serves the purpose to talk the opponent down.

 In psychiatry, a rapid and pressured speech is termed logorrhea.
-It is assumed that this behavior is controlled from the Broca’s area, or speech center, embedded in the laryngeal muscle relay on the left side of the cerebral cortex.
+It is assumed that this behavior is controlled from the Broca’s area, or speech center, embedded in the laryngeal muscles relay on the left side of the cerebral cortex.
 Dr. Hamer's brain scan studies show, however, that the uncontrollable talkativeness originates in a schizophrenic constellation that involves the control center of the bronchial mucosa (rather than the larynx relay) located on the right cortical hemisphere.
 Furthermore, the Broca’s area controls the ability to speak and to pronounce words (see stuttering) and not the speed or flow of talking.
 NOTE: When the excessive talking is accompanied by motor hyperactivity, this indicates an additional Motor Cortex Constellation caused by “feeling stuck”.

 The “talkaholic” doesn’t necessarily need an audience.
 Hence, the constellation might manifest itself as self-talk or mumbling monotonously to oneself.
 With a strong constellation, the self-talk is limited to the repetition of particular words or phrases, including loud bursts of swear words with a concurrent Aggressive Constellation.
 Endless inner monologues are characteristic for the depressed mood or when the depression-related conflict is reactivated through setting on a track.
 The encounter with a conflict track triggers an instant outpour of internal speeches directed toward the person(s) associated with the territorial anger conflict or identity conflict.
 The mytho-depressive is also inclined to express his thoughts and sorrows in long, excessive diary entries rather than out loud.